5F1M Champ Micro© Guitar Amplifier

 This is a simple mod that adds a .68uF 25v (or higher voltage) cathode bypass capacitor to V1B (driver stage) to significantly boost preamp gain and increase distortion in V1B and the power tube.
 Turn the Negative Feedback switch off for the biggest V1B boost and hairiest tone.

 You can try this mod by simply alligator clipping the .68uF cap across the V1B 1.5k cathode resistor to see if you like the tone.
 If you do this be sure and try it with and without the V1A bypass cap engaged.

 There are three ways to do this mod.
 You can simply tie the new V1B bypass cap's ground to the Boost switch so both the V1A and V1B bypass caps are engaged when the Boost switch is turned on.

 You can also put the V1B bypass cap on its own SPST (single post single throw ON-OFF) boost switch so you can run with either one, both or no bypass boost caps engaged.
-Using two separate switches gives you the most flexibility and is my preferred solution.
+Using two separate switches gives you the most flexibility.